oduerr/hsk/hsk5_flashcard_spec.md

 	•	No changes to main app; purely for testing.

 Got it.
-Here’s a concise spec that adds download caching on top of your play logic.
+Here's a concise spec that adds download caching on top of your play logic.

 ⸻